allyjunio/coruscant/deep_learning/README.md

 # Coruscant model

-This repo contains the [https://towardsdatascience.com/bert-explained-state-of-the-art-language-model-for-nlp-f8b21a9b6270](BERT Machine Learning model) used to generate the Offensiveness Scores identified by Coruscant.
+This repo contains the [BERT Machine Learning model](https://towardsdatascience.com/bert-explained-state-of-the-art-language-model-for-nlp-f8b21a9b6270) used to generate the Offensiveness Scores identified by Coruscant.

 ## How To Use The Model